Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Over the past few years, one of these approaches seems to have stuck.
 It looks like a free-threaded Python, one with no global interpreter lock and no limit to multithreaded concurrency in pure Python code, is the future of CPython.

-If you're interested in learning more about how Quansight has contributed to the effort to support free-threaded Python, I've chronicled it on this blog from the [first experimental release](https://labs.quansight.org/blog/free-threaded-python-rollout) in Python 3.13, the ["stable" release](https://labs.quansight.org/blog/free-threaded-one-year-recap) for Python 3.14, and [crossing the 50% mark](https://labs.quansight.org/blog/free-threaded-python-halfway) on support in popular ecosystem packages that ship compiled extensions needing explicit free-threaded support.
+If you're interested in learning more about how Quansight has contributed to the effort to support free-threaded Python, I've chronicled it on this blog from the [first experimental release](https://labs.quansight.org/blog/free-threaded-python-rollout) in Python 3.13, through the ["stable" release](https://labs.quansight.org/blog/free-threaded-one-year-recap) for Python 3.14, to [crossing the 50% mark](https://labs.quansight.org/blog/free-threaded-python-halfway) on support in popular ecosystem packages that ship compiled extensions needing explicit free-threaded support.

 ### The `PyObject` Struct and Free-Threaded Python